MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_authdelegate.md

-**Returns**: True if token successfully acquired, else false On failure, if token output parameter contains an error message, it will be included in the NoAuthTokenError exception that will later be raised to the application.n.
+**Returns**: True if token successfully acquired, else false On failure, if token output parameter contains an error message, it will be included in the NoAuthTokenError exception that will later be raised to the application.